What is Kutakashima Island? How to get there, power spots, and historical sightseeing spots

 There are many places on Kutaka Island where you can enjoy the beauty of nature.

-There are also many places on the island where visitors can experience Okinawan traditions and mythology, making it a sacred island for those who wish to be energized by the power of Ryukyu Shinto.
+There are also many places on the island where you can experience Okinawan traditions and myths, and for those who want to be energized by the power of Ryukyu Shinto.Recommended Sacred IslandIt is.

-Click here for recommended tour ranking.
+Click here for recommended tour ranking

 Cape Kaberle (Habyan)